BelgiumFictionLifestyle

 “Once the anaesthetic kicks in,” the commentator announced breathlessly, “Sven will embark on an eight-week transformation to regain the heart of his beloved Tanja who, though she thinks she has concealed it well, has been cheating on him with an ex-workmate.
 But Sven is determined to reinvent their relationship.

 “Little does Tanja realise just how much Sven is willing to change to please her.
 She thinks he is away at a conference in Delhi and a lecture tour of south Asia.
-He is, in fact, holed up in an exclusive beauty clinic and spa.”
+He is, in fact, holed up in an exclusive beauty clinic and health spa.”

 Little did she realise, indeed!
 And little did she appreciate it when she learnt that Sven had confessed to hundreds of thousands of viewers about her illicit relationship without even confronting her first.